melissamonk-NOAA/Vermilion_2021/doc/north.md

 ## Natural Mortality Estimation

-The northern California model directly estimates male growth and natural mortality (*M*) parameters due to the above-mentioned issue with estimation of CVs for length at age 30 when using the offset parameterization.
-Female natural mortality was estimated at 0.089 (SE = 0.009) and male natural mortality was estimated at 0.084 (SE = 0.01), which the STAT considered reasonable given that observed maximum ages for both sexes are similar.
-Latitudinal gradients in natural mortality have been estimated for many species of rockfish, which is consistent with the higher estimates of M in the southern model.
+The northern California model directly estimated male growth and natural mortality (*M*) parameters due to the above-mentioned issue with estimation of CVs for length at age 30 when using the offset parameterization.
+Female natural mortality was estimated at 0.09 (SE = 0.0083) and male natural mortality was estimated at 0.08 (SE = 0.0088), which the STAT considered reasonable given that observed maximum ages for both sexes are similar.
+Latitudinal gradients in natural mortality have been estimated for many species of rockfish, which is consistent with the higher estimates of $M$ in the southern model.